Share this article

 Going forward, the challenge for founders (including me) is to keep these connected.
 Every iteration on the proto-persona should inform the sales pitch.
 Every sales conversation should feed back into the ICP validation.
 The build-measure-learn loop does not just apply to product.
 It applies to your entire go-to-market engine.

-This is Part 2 of the IOFlex Learning Series.
-Future installments will cover prototyping strategies, user journey mapping, and go-to-market execution frameworks as I continue through the Invest Ottawa Attraction Program.
+This is Part 2 of the Invest Ottawa Traction Learning Series.
+Future installments will cover go-to-market execution frameworks as I continue through the Program.
 Follow along if you are building something and want real, unfiltered lessons from the trenches.

 Conclusion